aservet1/CodeTemplates/README.md

 ### Multiple Files
 You can pass multiple arguments to `codetempl` to create multiple files.
 Each argument can either be requesting by language or by filename, as described above.

-#### Learning Experience
-This project served as a vehicle to teach myself about Bash scripts and POSIX regular expressions

 ## Dependencies
 Just a UNIX system that can run Bash scripts